calegovindasami/OPSC7311_POE/README.md

 Overall, the goal of this project is to offer a robust and user-friendly timesheet management solution.
 By simplifying the process of tracking and categorizing working hours, the app empowers users to optimize their productivity and achieve their professional goals.

-C) How to intall the project:
+C) How to install the project:

 If you have Github Desktop follow these steps: